 Why load bank test a generator?

 Load bank testing allows a building user to verify the performance of emergency backup generators without interrupting business operations.
-This is especially important for mission critical facilities such as data centres and hospitals as it significantly reduces the business risk of a power failure.
+This is especially important for mission critical facilities such as data centres and hospitals.
+Subsequently reducing the risk of a power failure.
 Ultimately, load bank testing provides you with tangible proof that the generator will support its full load if required.
 It also allows you to have full trust in your system.
 It’s not ideal to wait for a power cut, only to find that a minor issue at a critical time renders your entire power protection system useless.
 Another benefit, it prevents Wet Stacking.

-When load banking a generator, it is useful to log all stages of the load bank test including the load, the timings and parameters such as the frequency, voltage, oil pressure and coolant temperature.
-This will provide you with written evidence of the testing and allows you to compare future tests, potentially highlighting issues before they become critical.
+When load banking a generator, it is useful to log all stages of the load bank test including the load.
+Not to mention the timings and parameters such as the frequency.
+As well as Voltage, oil pressure and coolant temperature.
+This will provide you with written evidence of the testing and allows you to compare future tests.
+Potentially highlighting issues before they become critical.